Table of Contents

 The clause just gives us more information about his car, it doesn’t identify his car.
 That has already been identified, so it’s just additional information.
 Notice that there are commas.
 This is a key point for relative pronouns.
 If the relative pronoun heads a clause that defines the noun, no commas.
 If it heads a clause that’s just additional information, commas.

-Demonstrative pronouns refer to things previously mentioned or to things in the speaker’s surroundings.
+Demonstrative pronouns refer to things previously mentioned or to something in the speaker’s surroundings.

 So, this is the speaker.
 She might say “this is my husband.”
 So, the antecedent is something in the speaker’s surroundings, not necessarily something in the sentence.
 The word “this” tells us that the antecedent is near and singular.